codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 ## Configuring versions for promoted applications
 The Version attribute specifies the location from which to retrieve version information for the applications in the product.

+>**NOTE**
-This application version is displayed in the Environments, Product, and GitOps Apps dashboards.
+The Environments, Product, and GitOps Apps dashboards display the product version _only for Helm application types_.
+Product versions are not displayed for other application types, even if configured.

 {% include
  image.html